Link Search Menu Expand Document

 An upper triangular matrix is a square matrix whose non-principal diagonal elements below the principal diagonal are all zero.

-Upper triangular matrix, often denoted by $U_n$ is:
+Upper triangular matrix, often denoted by Un is:

 Example: